Shipbuilding in Ukraine: Cossack era

-The most popular ships built were gulls and large single mast ships.
-As the sea was controlled by the Ottoman Empire, shipbuilding was developed near the Dnipro river, where wood - the main material for shipbuilding at the time - was readily available.
+The most popular ships built were chaiky (singular: chaika) and large single-mast ships.
+As the sea was controlled by the Ottoman Empire, shipbuilding developed along the Dnipro River, where wood—the primary shipbuilding material at the time—was readily available.

-To build a Cossack gull took approximately 2 weeks, utilizing the labour of around 60 people.
-The bottom of ships was made of willow or linden.
-The vessels' hulls were made from oak planks.
-On the fore and aft, they built cabins to store provisions, ammunition and weapons.
-At the centre of the deck the mast was fixed with sails; on both sides of the boat were between 20 and 40 oars.
-These ships were very maneuverable.
-The length of the boat was between 15 and 22 meters, the height was about 4 meters, and the width - 6 meters.
-The boat could hold between 40 and 60 Cossacks.
+Building a Cossack chaika took approximately two weeks and required the labor of about 60 people.
+The bottoms of the ships were made of willow or linden, while the hulls were constructed from oak planks.
+Cabins were built fore and aft to store provisions, ammunition, and weapons.
+A mast with sails was fixed at the center of the deck, and the boat was equipped with 20 to 40 oars on each side.
+These ships were highly maneuverable.
+They ranged from 15 to 22 m in length, with a height of approximately 4 m and a width of 6 m.
+Each boat could hold between 40 and 60 Cossacks.